Columnar Swedish AspenPopulus tremula ‘Erecta’

 This is a fast-growing tree, increasing by a foot a year or more, so it will soon fill-in and become a lovely specimen or screen.
 As an individual specimen it makes a great accent in your planting, bringing height but leaving room for other trees and shrubs near to it.
 It also makes a fantastic screen that will give you privacy and wind protection, making your garden much more attractive, warmer and more enjoyable.
 Because of the narrow width it can be fit into a narrower space than most other screening trees and it also needs no trimming to keep that narrow form.

-This tree is incredibly hardy, all the way down to minus 50 degrees, but it will also grow happily in warmer zones as well.
+This tree is incredibly hardy, all the way down to minus 50 degrees, but it will also grow happily in warmer zones.
 It will grow in any kind of soil, from sand to clay and from acid soil to alkaline.
 It will be happy in wet soil or dry soil too, and once established it will survive drought with no problem at all.
-Unlike the well-known Lombardy poplar, that it is related to, it does not suffer from the diseases that tree can get.
-Although it should not be planted close to a building, it also doesn’t have the heavy invasive roots or masses of suckers that other poplar and aspen trees do, or produce the fluffy seeds that can be a problem from those trees.
+Unlike the well-known Lombardy Poplar, that it is related to, it does not suffer from the diseases that tree can get.
+Although it should not be planted close to a building, it also doesn’t have the heavy invasive roots or masses of suckers that other Aspen and Poplar trees do, or produce the fluffy seeds that can be a problem from those trees.

 To grow your Columnar Swedish Aspen as a specimen, plant 15 feet away from building or sewer lines.
 For a beautiful fast-growing screen, plant your trees 4 feet apart in a row, or 6 feet apart in a double row for a very dense screen or to break strong winds and drifting snow.
 Water your trees well during the first season, but after that they will tolerate drought as easily as they tolerate wet soil or cold – this truly is a remarkably tough and durable tree.